suncicaalduk/arduino-projects/project-03-temperature-sensor/README.md

 The Arduino reads this value and converts it into a temperature reading.

 Depending on the temperature:
-- low temperature → no LEDs
+- room temperature → no LEDs
 - medium temperature → 1–2 LEDs
 - high temperature → all LEDs ON